ryanto/acts_as_votable/README.markdown

 A huge thank you to Michael Bleigh and his Acts-As-Taggable-On gem.
 I learned how to write gems by following his source code.

+## TODO

+- Smarter language syntax.
+Example: ``@user.likes`` will return all of the votables that the user likes, while ``@user.likes @model`` will cast a vote for @model by
+@user.

+- Need to test a model that is votable as well as a voter

+- The aliased functions are referred to by using the terms 'up/down' amd/or 'true/false'.
+Need to come up with guidelines for naming these function.

+- Create more aliases.
+Specifically for counting votes and finding votes.